kobucom/livedata/README.md

 	- DBI
 	- DBD::SQLite

+Embedder depends on some files in the sister project, Author.
-and run the following command:
+Clone the repository and run the following command:

 ```
+$ export PREPRO_AUTHOR=/path/to/author/prepro
-$ export PREPRO_DATA=/path/to/embedder
+$ export PREPRO_DATA=/path/to/livedata/prepro
 $ ./run-locally.sh
 ```